-You’re confused by your kid.
-She doesn’t act the way you did growing up.
-She’s hesitant and reserved.
-Instead of diving in to play, she’d rather stand back and watch the other kids.
-She talks to you in fits and starts — sometimes she rambles on, telling you stories, but other times, she’s silent, and you can’t figure out what’s going on in her head.
+You’re confused by your kid, because she doesn’t act the way you did growing up.
+She’s hesitant and reserved, and instead of diving into play, she stands back and watches the other children.
+She talks to you in fits and starts — sometimes she rambles, telling you stories, but other times, she’s silent, and you can’t figure out what’s going on in her head.
 She spends a lot of time alone in her bedroom.
 Her teachers say they wish she’d participate more in class.
 Her social life is limited to two people.

 Even weirder, she seems totally okay with that.